United Nations Security Council Resolution 1353: Observations

 On 16 January 2001 there was a debate on strengthening co-operation with troop-contributing countries in peacekeeping missions.
 Reaffirming its commitment to the provisions of the United Nations Charter, particularly with regards to maintaining international peace and security, the Council stressed the importance of ensuring the safety and security of United Nations peacekeepers and improve the relationship with troop-contributing countries.

 Acts

 The Security Council agreed to adopt the provisions contained in the annexes of the resolution.
 It requested the Working Group on Peacekeeping Operations to continue its work to improve the effectiveness of United Nations peacekeeping operations and assess and report on the adoption of the current resolution within six months.

-Annex I
+Annex 322

 Principles of co-operation with troop-contributing countries

-It was recognised that the partnership with troop-contributing countries could be strengthened if Member States assumed their shared responsibility to provide staff, support and facilities to the United Nations.
-Countries were urged to ensure that their troops were able to perform the mandates assigned to them and also that they had effective training and assistance from the Secretariat.
+It was recognised that the partnership with s were able to perform the mandates assigned to them and also that they had effective training and assistance from the Secretariat.
 The Secretariat itself required appropriate human and financial resources to fulfil the tasks.